SindhujaArnepalli/Mood_driven_music_recommondation/README.md

 # Mood-Driven Music Recommendation Engine

 A sophisticated backend system that predicts user mood and recommends music based on multiple contextual inputs.
 Built with Java and Spring Boot.
+A lightweight browser UI lives under `src/main/resources/static` so you can test the engine without extra tooling.

 ## 🎯 Features